 They want us to believe without their guidance we would be like a ship without a rudder.
 Yeah right.
 They come armed with their fancy slide deck.
 The truth is they are giving upper management the opium fix they need.
 See upper management pays these big wigs to come in and solve all their problems — they hope.

-The software industry went from no process hardly to speak of (ad hoc or little more) to the most rigorous processes one could conjure up (think Capability Maturity Model Integration — CMMI).
+The software industry went from no process hardly to speak of (ad hoc or little more) to the very rigorous processes (think Capability Maturity Model Integration — CMMI).

 OK.
-Listen, like I said, I have a master’s in software engineering, so I know what I’m talking about — just trust me!
+Listen, like I said, I have a master’s in software engineering, so I know what I’m talking about — just trust me (ha ha)!
 Most of these consultants come out of such programs and think they know something.
-They often know jack ___.
 You learn how to write software and manage teams by spending years in the trenches, not just getting some sheepskin.

 They get published and speak at conferences because they have the creds and have something to say.
 Both generally good things.
 However, it is a one-sided debate.
 I recall one such conference I attended where the speaker described how to use the Kalman filter to improve on your software process (become more optimal) by using your software metrics data.
 Are you kidding me?
 Too impractical.
 Give me a break.

-Not all are snake oil salesmen though — the consultants that is.
-Some are good and I highly recommend reading their work.
-One, in particular, who I recommend is Steve McConnell.
+Let’s switch gears and talk books.
+I highly recommend Steve McConnell’s writings.
 His book Code Complete is a must for practitioners.
 I studied from it at a lunchtime study group at a former employer.

 Most leaders start leading before the title even came about.
 Another book to consider is the book titled The Pragmatic Programmer.
 It’s also a bit old but well respected.
 So don’t stop reading about architectures, software processes and learning the newfangled languages, but keep it real.
 Be a pragmatic programmer.
 (For those wondering, it’s called an alliteration — the word choice, that is.)